 Regensburg is a Bavarian city on the Danube river, where I have spent a significant amount of my time as I lived there for about a year.

-It’s a relatively small and well preserved medieval town close to the border with the Czech Republic.
-Historically, it always had significant importance for both Germany and Europe.
+It’s a relatively small and well-preserved medieval town close to the border with the Czech Republic.
+Historically, it has always had significant importance for both Germany and Europe.

 The Danube river adds charm to the city and serves as a meeting point in summer for thousands of students.
-Therefore you can also spend your weekend walking, biking along the river or just enjoy the view on the oldest bridge in the entire country – Stone Bridge.
+Therefore you can also spend your weekend walking, biking along the river, or just enjoy the view of the oldest bridge in the entire country – Stone Bridge.

-In Regensburg’s old town you can find many cute cafes, coffee shops, and delicious ice cream.
-Regensburg also has a few Beergardens, where you relax with the glass of excellent beer.
+In Regensburg’s old town, you can find many cute cafes, coffee shops, and delicious ice cream.
+Regensburg also has a few beer gardens, where you relax with a glass of excellent beer.

 Size: 297.6 km²

-The city has a long history behind, and many prominent people were a part of it, Goethe was a student in Leipzig, Bach worked here as a cantor, and Martin Luther debated here.
+The city has a long history behind, and many prominent people were part of it; Goethe was a student in Leipzig, Bach worked here as a cantor, and Martin Luther debated here.

-Today, Leipzig is one of the most popular tourist destinations in eastern Germany, and thanks to its rich cultural and musical heritage, it is regularly named as one of the most livable cities in Europe.
+Today, Leipzig is one of the most popular tourist destinations in eastern Germany, and thanks to its rich cultural and musical heritage, it’s regularly named one of the most livable cities in Europe.

 Leipzig is a popular day trip from Berlin, but also a good weekend destination whatever you are coming from.

 Being an important place for German art and culture, the city is perfect for young and old.
-Although it’s very popular by students due to budget-friendly prices.
+Although it’s very popular with students due to its budget-friendly prices.

 How to get there

-Leipzig has its own airport, so you can fly directly.
-Its also easily accessible from other big German cities via train.
+Leipzig has its own airport so that you can fly directly.
+It’s also easily accessible from other big German cities via train.